 A KPI on its own will, if defined and measured correctly, will directly identify problems in business performance.
 Lower level more detailed analysis or KPI creation may then be required to identify and confirm specific problem areas.

 Issues with KPI creation are often related to the organisation and structure of the KPIs and how they are derived.
 The quality of available data may not be good enough to provide reliable information about key cost areas or is not supplied in a timely manner.

 KPIs and the sources of information which feed them may be poorly thought through.
 They may not always provide management with enough clues to identify the root causes of cost increases.
 In such situations, management may of necessity fall back on anecdotal stories to explain them.

 We also find that performance targets set for management to achieve are occasionally in conflict with one another.
 This can happen, for example, where cost savings objectives cut across equally important drives to improve customer service levels.
-We should say here from our experience that poor customer service levels (where there is no product supply issue) tend also to be associated with high-cost operations.
+From our experience, poor customer service levels (where there is no product supply issue) tend to be associated with high-cost operations.

 In addition, a degree of focus is required on the supply chain metrics.
 You want to make sure you can clearly see the critical KPI trees in the management information.

 Another aspect of effective cost control is the priority assigned to KPIs and metrics which monitor key elements of cost.
 Many management reports in logistics and supply chain process still do not pay enough attention to the relative importance of different cost driver KPIs.

 This is especially true of those businesses which maintain large numbers of cost, operational and service KPIs.